|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 Discrimination occurs when a person or group of people are denied rights, benefits, equitable treatment, or access to programs or facilities available to all others because of membership in a protected class.
-Members of protected classes have historically been denied access to or are underrepresented in educational and employment opportunities and are protected from discrimination by federal and state civil rights law, or University Policy as listed in Section I, above.
+Members of protected classes have historically been denied access to or are underrepresented in educational and employment opportunities and are protected from discrimination by federal and state civil rights law, or university policy as listed in part (A) of this policy.

-Harassment is defined as conduct that is directed towards a person or a group of persons on the basis of any protected class listed in Section I, above, that is:
+Harassment is defined as conduct that is directed towards a person or a group of persons on the basis of any protected class listed in part (A) of this policy, that is:

-Ohio University's policy on sexual harassment or sexual misconduct is set forth in Policy 03.004.
+Ohio university's policy on sexual misconduct, including sexual harassment, is set forth in policy 03.004.

 Petty slights, annoyances, and isolated incidents (unless severe) of rude, uncivil, or non-collegial behavior will generally not rise to the level of violation of policy and should be addressed to a supervisor.
 The legitimate exercise of supervisory authority, including oversight, evaluation, and requiring adherence to standards of performance, conduct, and safety, shall not be considered discrimination, harassment, or retaliation under this policy.

-It is the responsibility of all members of the University community — faculty, staff, and students — to create and maintain an employment and educational environment that is free of discrimination.
-The responsibility of overseeing the University's compliance with this policy has been delegated by the President of the University to the Executive Director of the Office for Institutional Equity.
-The Office for Institutional Equity is responsible for investigating all complaints of discrimination and harassment that are based on any status protected by federal or state law, or University Policy listed in Section I, above, and for complaints of retaliation as it relates to this policy as described in Subsection II (D), above.
+It is the responsibility of all members of the university community — faculty, staff, and students — to create and maintain an employment and educational environment that is free of discrimination.
+The responsibility of overseeing the university's compliance with this policy has been delegated by the president of the university to the director of equity and civil rights compliance.
+The office of equity and civil rights compliance ("ECRC") is responsible for investigating all complaints of discrimination and harassment that are based on any status protected by federal or state law, or university policy listed in part (A) of this policy, and for complaints of retaliation as it relates to this policy as described in part (B)(4) of this policy.

-Any member of the University community who believes that he or she has been discriminated against or harassed on the basis of any status protected by federal or state law, or University Policy listed in Section I, above, may file a complaint with the Office for Institutional Equity.
-Any person who believes that he or she has been retaliated against for a protected disclosure under this policy may report to the Office for Institutional Equity.
+Any member of the university community who believes that he or she has been discriminated against or harassed on the basis of any status protected by federal or state law, or university policy listed in part (A) of this policy, may file a complaint with the ECRC.
+Any person who believes that he or she has been retaliated against for a protected disclosure under this policy may report to the ECRC.

-A complainant is expected to actively provide information that will support his or her complaint in the time and manner deemed necessary and appropriate by the University to conduct the investigation.
-Failure to cooperate with the investigation process in a timely manner may compromise the University's ability to conduct an investigation and address allegations fully.
+A complainant is expected to actively provide information that will support his or her complaint in the time and manner deemed necessary and appropriate by the university to conduct the investigation.
+Failure to cooperate with the investigation process in a timely manner may compromise the university's ability to conduct an investigation and address allegations fully.
 Third parties may file a complaint on behalf of a person whom they believe has been adversely affected by conduct in violation of this policy.
-All employees and students are required to participate and cooperate with investigations as required by Institutional Equity.
+All employees and students are required to participate and cooperate with investigations as required by the ECRC.